-If someone has had unprotected sex, and is concerned about the risk of pregnancy, an emergency insertion of a copper IUD is a very effective method of emergency contraception (up to 99.9% effective when inserted up to 7 days after unprotected intercourse).
+If someone has had unprotected sex, and is concerned about the risk of pregnancy, an emergency insertion of a copper IUD is the most effective method of emergency contraception (99% effective when inserted up to 7 days after unprotected intercourse).
 For more information on emergency IUD insertion click here.

 It's the first time we have sex?